Found us from search engine?

 On the most fundamental level, users want content that’s easy to view.
 If your text and pictures are too small, they’ll grow frustrated and leave – so appropriately-sized content is critical.

 Unfortunately, it’s not that easy to create – mobile phones and tablets come in many different sizes and resolutions, so there’s no one format that will display perfectly on every device.

 To solve this, today’s website templates are moving into a scaling format where they can quickly adjust to the device they’re displaying on.

-Checking whether you have a mobile friendly view or not is easy – Google has a Google mobile site test called Webmaster Tool to do exactly that, and it’s accessible right here.
+Checking whether you have a mobile friendly view or not is easy – Google has a mobile friendly website tester called Webmaster Tool to do exactly that, and it’s accessible right here.

 All you need to do is insert the URL of your web page and click on the ANALYZE button.

 Google’s test will then analyze your website and display the result.

-You’ll see something like this if your web page isn’t mobile-friendly, Google will even list down why your web page isn’t mobile-friendly and suggest solutions for it:
+You’ll see something like this if your web page isn’t mobile-friendly, Google will even list down why your web page isn’t mobile-friendly and suggest solutions on how to make a website mobile ready:

 In 2018, the percentage of users that are accessing the internet through some sort of mobile device is increasing consistently while the percentage of desktop users are heading in the opposite direction.

 Just look at the graph below and you’ll have a clear picture of the trend, and it doesn’t take much to figure that one day, mobile users will outnumber desktop users by a lot.

 If that graph isn’t enough to convince you to make your website mobile-friendly, this should – Google has recently updated their search engine algorithm to prioritize websites that are mobile-friendly on mobile searches.
 This means that even high-quality websites won’t be ranked highly for mobile searches if they’re not mobile-friendly.